FredericBlum/initial_lengthening/README.md

 # Word-initial consonant lengthening is a robust phenomenon across typologically diverse languages

+If you use some of the code, please cite the following article:

+> Blum, Frederic and Paschen, Ludger and Forkel, Robert and Fuchs, Susanne and Seifart, Frank.
+Accepted.
+Consonant lengthening marks the beginning of words across a diverse sample of languages. *Nature Human Behaviour*.

 ## Preparing DoReCo for the analysis

 This workflow leads you through the process of reproducing our analysis.
 We use certain system dependencies that we assume to be installed, like `sqlite3`, `git`, `Python`, and `R`.
 We recommend to run all the code in a fresh virtual environment.
 The code was tested using `cmdstan` version 2.32.2 and might not work with other versions.
 Please make sure to have the correct version installed.